 - 1. Identify which health and safety procedures are relevant to the working environment. - 2.
-Ensure compliance with duties and obligations as defined by the Occupational Health and Safety Act 2000 as amended. - 3.
-Follow workplace policies and superiors' instructions for the safe use and maintenance of tools and equipment. - 4.
+Ensure compliance with duties and obligations as defined by the Occupational Health and Safety Act. - 3.
+Follow workplace policies and employers' instructions for the safe use and maintenance of tools and equipment. - 4.
 Control health and safety hazards within the job responsibility. - 5.
-Report any hazards which may present risks. - 6.
+Report any hazards which may present risk to persons. - 6.
 Identify, tag according to employer policy and report using standard forms, defective personal protective equipment, defective tools and fittings. - 7.
 Follow correct procedures in the event of injuries to themselves or others. - 8.
 Take remedial action where work methods are not in line with control measures resulting from relevant risk assessment. - 9.
-Adhere to work production and installation processes procedures as officially instructed by the employer. - 10.
-Comply with warning signs and sets up safety barriers around working area. - 11.
-Equip oneself with the appropriate protective clothing and safety equipment according to task. - 12.
-Use and stores materials hazardous to health in a safe manner. - 13.
+Adhere to work production and installation procedures as officially instructed by the employer. - 10.
+Comply with warning signs and set up safety barriers around working area. - 11.
+Make use of appropriate protective clothing provided and safety equipment according to task. - 12.
+Use and store materials hazardous to health in a safe manner. - 13.
 Monitor the workplace whilst keeping it free from hazards. - 14.
-Communicate complex information in unfamiliar and unpredictable contexts to colleagues such as: report verbally and by means of pre-printed sketches to supervisors and colleagues the erecting and dismantling stage of a scaffold. - 15.
-Advocate appropriate health and safety procedures. - 16.
+Assist with communicate complex information in unfamiliar and to colleagues such as: report verbally and by means of pre-printed sketches to supervisors and colleagues the erecting and dismantling stage of a scaffold. - 15.
+Ensure appropriate health and safety procedures are applied. - 16.
 Explain possible hazards with sway transoms considered as a tie with special attention to spacing of ties, box ties and lip ties, tie patterns, abnormal facades. - 17.
 Demonstrate proficiency in carrying out a site risk assessment. - 18.
 Demonstrate proficiency in using standard forms to carry out individual risk assessment, project team risk assessments, routine checks and maintenance of scaffolds following bad weather.

-SCF402: Identify systems, equipment and components
+SCF302: Identify systems, equipment and components